jordan-patterson/clmenu/README.md

 # Menu tool for command line

-#### A small tool written in python to easily create arrow menus in command line applications.
+#### A small tool to easily create an arrow menu in command line applications.

 # Installation:
 ```bash